Skip to content

 If tests show that you are a carrier of a genetic disease, your partner also should be tested.
 In most cases, both parents must be carriers for a child to get the disease.

-• If you were tested before getting pregnant, genetic counseling can help you understand your risks and options if you decide to have children.
+• If you were tested before getting pregnant, genetic counseling can help you understand your risks and options when you are thinking about having a child.

-• If you are already pregnant, you may want to talk with your doctor about genetic counseling and screening your baby.
+• If you are already pregnant, you may want to talk with your doctor about genetic counseling and testing for your baby.
 Your baby may be tested using a sample of your blood or an amniocentesis or chorionic villus sampling.

 Is the Test Accurate?